maxwellward/porkbun-typescript-sdk/README.md

 First, run `bun link` in the root of this project.
 Then, in the root of your test project, run `bun link porkbun-typescript-sdk` to install it.
 Once done, you can simply rebuild the package and the link will automatically update.

+### Guidelines

+- Ensure all functions have a JSDoc with a description, parameters, and a return tag at least.
+- Return data from the API unmodified (don't change field names).
+- Ensure functions calling the Porkbun API have proper validation using `assertValid()`.
+- Ensure README.md is updated to reflect the changes you make, if needed.

 ## License

 This project is licensed under the [MIT License](LICENSE).